terraform-viettelidc/terraform-provider-vcloud/website/docs/d/resource_list.html.markdown

 # vcd\_resource_list

-Provides a VMware Cloud Director generic data source.
+Provides a Viettel IDC Cloud generic data source.
 It provides a list of existing resources in various formats.
 Some of these lists are only informative (i.e. users will look at them to get general information about the existing resources) and some are usable directly from Terraform, where the list can be re-used to create data sources, and the data sources in turn can help generate more resources.